vincent-himpe/MMbasic-GPIO-Library/README.md

-# MMBasic GPIO Library
+# PicoMite MMBasic GPIO Library
-## A MMBasic that enables low-level GPIO control
+## An MMBasic Library that enables low-level GPIO control on RP2040 / RP2350 PicoMites

 ### Overview
 MMBasic has built in functions to control the GPIO pins and those perform perfectly fine.